 You may look at a team like Barcelona and think, man they are so attacking minded and keep the ball the whole game not giving the other team a chance to do anything.
 This is true, their tactics clearly work for them but other things go un-noticed by the untrained eye about them.

 They are very defensively sound and tactically aware.
 Next time you watch them play, watch the teams tactical decision when they lose the ball, they are pressuring the ball as a collective unit the second they lose the ball. that’s a tactical choice that has worked for them to give the opponent minimal chance to create something and get settled in.

+There are coaching licenses from D to A and others that help a coach learn about the tactics and strategies of the game.
+These courses can range in price but are extremely valuable tools in your development as a coach and expand your knowledge of the game in several areas.
 The USSF and NCSAA are the two most popular and recognized organizations that run such coaching courses.
 Almost every A License coach you meet in North America has gone through one of these organizations to get their certification.

 To put it simply, the coaching staff decides and trains a team to perform certain tactics in a match.
 Some teams have difficult styles to match up against for many different reasons.

 Some teams are just strong in all areas and it’s difficult to find weaknesses so adjusting your team’s tactics for that match may prove to be difficult.

 Other times you just don’t have the personnel to accomplish what you want from a tactical standpoint and that proves to be a challenge at times.

 Soccer tactics are always up for debate and no matter how much you know about the game your knowledge of strategy and tactics will change game to game and season to season so having a versatile side that can adapt to several situations is key.
 Good luck Mourinho.